Tuesday, November 12, 2013

 (Click to enlarge)

-Washington has always been a hotbed of Bigfoot sightings, even before we legalized cannabis.
+Washington has always been a hotbed of Bigfoot sightings.
 Records and databases list hundreds of Bigfoot sightings in the Evergreen State over the years, so it’s tricky choosing something suitably epic.
-In my book, the clear winner is the famed sightings in Bossburg, Washington from 1969 and 1970.
+In my mind, the clear winner is the famed sightings in Bossburg, Washington from 1969 and 1970.

-Starting on November 24th, several groups of locals ran across a multitude of tracks crisscrossing the countryside near the Columbia River.
+Starting on November 24th, residents found a multitude of tracks crisscrossing the countryside near the Columbia River.
 One foot appeared to be deformed, so it was dubbed Slew Foot.
-The tracks caused a sensation that attracted experts and enthusiasts from near and far, including Roger Patterson – famed cameraman of the controversial Patterson Film that kicked off the modern Bigfoot phenomenon.
-Patterson, a pair of zoologists, a local tracker, a Himalayan explorer, a wealthy financier and others became embroiled in a story filled with action, intrigue and hanging slabs of meat meant to entice the shy mystery hominid.
+The tracks caused a sensation that attracted experts and enthusiasts from near and far, including Roger Patterson – famed cameraman of the Patterson Film that kicked off the modern Bigfoot phenomenon.
+Patterson, a pair of zoologists, a local tracker, a Himalayan explorer, a wealthy financier and others became embroiled in a story filled with action, intrigue and hanging slabs of meat meant to entice the mystery hominid.
 It didn’t work.
 The fruit basket didn’t work either.

-The visitors bid against each other – literally – to learn the location of a Bigfoot who was trapped, a dead Bigfoot carcass in a cave and a frozen Bigfoot… foot someone claimed they had at home in their freezer.
-Lines were drawn and various camps spied, tracked and even watched each other from the air.
-Trucks and snowmobiles were rented so the hunters could mostly keep tabs on each other, with every team suspecting the others knew something they didn’t.
+The visitors bid against each other – literally – to learn the location of multiple Bigfoot - including a Bigfoot who was captive, a dead Bigfoot carcass in a cave and a Bigfoot someone claimed they had at home in their freezer.
+Lines were drawn and competing camps tracked each other, sometimes from the air in a helicopter.
+Trucks and snowmobiles were rented so the hunters could keep tabs on each other.
+Every team suspected the others knew something they didn’t.

-It ends, predictably, with no Bigfoot found, several bank accounts greatly reduced and some very unconvincing, grainy footage.
-Ironically, this last was presented to a skeptical TV audience in 1972 on the show You Asked For It.
+It ends, predictably, with no Bigfoot, several bank accounts greatly reduced and some very unconvincing, grainy home movie.
+Appropriately, that footage was presented to a skeptical TV audience in 1972 on the show You Asked For It.
 I’m sure the trappers and guides who made a fortune back in Bossburg couldn’t agree more.

 CK